Xylorycta flavicosta

-Xylorycta flavicosta is a moth in the family Xyloryctidae.
-It was described by Thomas Pennington Lucas in 1894.
+Xylorycta flavicosta is a species of moth in the family Xyloryctidae.
+It was first described by Thomas Pennington Lucas in 1894.
 It is found in Australia, where it has been recorded from Queensland.

+Description

 The wingspan is 28–38 mm.
 The forewings are rich slaty grey, becoming ashy grey toward the basal portion of the costa.
 There is an orange-red costal band, more brown red in females and with a rich black velvety patch in the apical angle.
 The hindwings are fuscous grey.

+Behaviour and ecology

 The larvae feed on Eucalyptus eugenioides and Eucalyptus gummifera.